- Solar SEG Scheme Confusion Costs UK Households Millions - May 30, 2024

 Ofgem’s Jonathan Brearley echoed those sentiments and admitted that prices are “unlikely” to return to the level seen before the energy crisis began, which was also triggered by the pandemic and a sudden increase in demand for commodities.
 The industry regulator is forecast to reduce its cap again in July, when it may fall below £3,000, but it will make little difference for consumers for now.

 The government is receiving criticism for scaling back support amidst the chaos, though there is one upside – people will be less reliant on energy to heat homes during the warmer months of the year.
-With the days getting longer and summer on the horizon, it’s the perfect time to embrace clean energy alternatives which use the sun to generate electricity.
+With the days getting longer and summer on the horizon, it’s the perfect time to embrace clean energy alternatives that use the sun to generate electricity.
 It’s one of the best methods for lowering your bills, reducing your carbon footprint, and upgrading your home for a sustainable future.

 Contact Us